thorchain/THORChain-v1/x/eth-bifrost/IMPLEMENTATION_SPEC.md

 # Implementation steps
  - Quick audit of solidity codebase for Peggy to determine what can be used and what needs to be fixed
- - Fork of Peggy solidity codebase to be adapted into Bifrost Ethereum contract with additional needed changes
+ - Fork of Peggy solidity codebase to be adapted into Bifrost Ethereum contract with additional needed changes (pending license approval)
  - Testnet (likely Ropsten) setup and deployment of Bifrost Ethereum contacts, and of some test ERC20 contracts, test ERC20 RUNE contract to be used for testing
- - Quick audit of cosmos Oracle module to determine what can be used and what needs to be fixed
+ - Quick audit of Cosmos Oracle module to determine what can be used and what needs to be fixed
  - Completion of Oracle module functionality
- - Development of Bifrost module that accepts actions from the oracle module and mints tEth/tERC20 on THORChain and controls whitelisting
+ - Development of Bifrost module that accepts actions from the Oracle module and mints tEth/tERC20 on THORChain and controls whitelisting
  - Development of relayer service that watches Ethereum via Infura and submits transactions to the Oracle module
  - Tests and QA of transfers from Ether/ERC20 into THORChain
  - Enhance Bifrost module to be able to accept and burn tokens from users for sending back over the Bifrost to Ethereum